rhysbrooks1/CS321-002-s25-team-09/README.md

 Many keywords like `LabSZ`, `for`, `Dec`, `password`, and `sshd[xxxx]:` were removed, leaving only the necessary information for creating our B-Trees.

-Once the raw SSH text file has been wrangled, the file should have the following amounts of types that you can verify against your reduced data file:
+Once the raw SSH text file has been wrangled, the file should have the following amounts of types.

 | Type of Activity | Line count |
 |------------------|------------|